Torso (Image Comics): Film

 On January 11, 2006, Variety reported that director David Fincher would be directing Torso for Paramount Pictures with Bill Mechanic, Don Murphy, Todd McFarlane and Terry Fitzgerald producing and Ehren Kruger writing the screenplay.
-In a September 2009 unedited episode of Fanboy Radio, Bendis confirmed the Torso film has been canceled by Miramax and the rights have reverted to Bendis.
+In a September 2009 unedited episode of Fanboy Radio, Bendis confirmed the Torso film had been canceled by Miramax, and the rights had reverted to Bendis.
 The story of the failed attempt to make the film was told in Bendis's autobiographical graphic novel, Fortune and Glory.

-In 2013, new plans for an adaptation was greenlit, with David Lowery hired to write and direct the film.
-Bendis said that while the projects had its ups and downs over the last 15 years, he's never lost belief in its cinematic potential.
+In 2013, new plans for an adaptation were greenlit, with David Lowery hired to write and direct the film.
+Bendis said that while the project has had its ups and downs over the last 15 years, he's never lost belief in its cinematic potential.

-It’s a cool true story that very little people know of.
+It's a cool true story that very little people know of.
 You think you know the story of Elliot Ness?
 You don't.
 You know the story of serial killers?
 You don't.
-And that’s how I kept the faith.
+And that's how I kept the faith.

 In March 2017, director Paul Greengrass was hired to direct and produce Ness for Paramount Pictures with producers John Davis, Greg Goodman and John Fox producing from Davis Entertainment with David Engel from Circle of Confusion.
 Screenwriter Brian Helgeland was set to write the script.
-On May 8, 2018, it was announced that Paramount had abandoned the film, and would let the rights revert back to Bendis and Andreyko, until October 20, 2022, Bendis revealed that Corin Hardy was attached to direct the film adaptation entitled Torso.
+On May 8, 2018, it was announced that Paramount had abandoned the film, and would let the rights revert back to Bendis and Andreyko.
+On October 20, 2022, Bendis revealed that Corin Hardy was attached to direct the film adaptation entitled Torso.
+In December 2025, Netflix picked up the movie rights with Roy Lee, Zach Cregger, Nick Antosca, and Alex Hedlund as producers.